mre/endler.dev/content/2020/folklore/index.md

-Back when typesetting was a manual process where single letters made of led were "type set" to form words and sentences, upper- and lowercase letters were kept in separate cases to make this rather tedious process a little faster.
+Back when typesetting was a manual process where single letters made of led were "type set" to form words and sentences, upper- and lowercase letters were kept in separate containers &mdash; or cases &mdash; to make this rather tedious process a little faster.

 {{ figure(src="./printers_cases.png",caption="A set of printers cases",
 credits=" texts Printing types, their history, forms, and use; a study in survivals by Updike, Daniel Berkeley, 1860-1941.
 [Freely available on archive.org](https://archive.org/details/printingtypesthe01updi/).") }}

-# Honorable mentions
+## Honorable mentions

-## 404
+### 404

 _Today's meaning: HTTP Status Code for "File not found"._